earthly/earthly/docs/ci-integration/guides/gitlab-integration.md

     - earthly --ci --push -P +build
 ```

-For the full example on GitLab, see the [demo project here](https://gitlab.com/brandon176/earthly-demo/-/tree/main).
+A full example is available [on GitLab](https://gitlab.com/brandon176/earthly-demo/-/tree/main).

 For a complete guide on CI integration see the [CI integration guide](../overview.md).